Team Invitations

 Indirect Invitation Restrictions

-The admin specifies a list of specific email address, like [alice@acme.co, bob@acme.co, charlie@acme.co]
+The admin specifies a list of specific email address, like [alice@acme.co, bob@acme.co, charlie@acme.co], which the prospective member must then select one of (i.e charlie@acme.co).

 Email Verification